thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {::boilerplate bcp14}

-The terms Attester, Relying Party, Verifier, Attestation Result, and Evidence are defined in {{RFC9334}}.
-We use the term receiver to refer to Relying Parties and Verifiers.
+The terms Attester, Relying Party, Verifier, Attestation Result, Target Environment, Attesting Environment and Evidence are defined in {{RFC9334}}.
+We use the term "receiver" to refer to Relying Parties and Verifiers.

-We use the terms Evidence, PSA attestation token, and PSA token interchangeably.
+We use the terms Evidence, "PSA attestation token," and "PSA token" interchangeably.
-The terms sender and Attester are used interchangeably.
-Likewise, we use the terms Verifier, and verification service interchangeably.
+The terms "sender" and Attester are used interchangeably.
+Likewise, we use the terms Verifier, and "verification service" interchangeably.

 {: vspace="0"}
 RoT: